 Best Telemedicine for Ozempic (2026)

-Our expert picks for the best telemedicine providers to get Ozempic (semaglutide).
-Compare access options, insurance support, and alternatives.
+Our expert picks for the best telemedicine providers for Ozempic (semaglutide).
+NovoCare intro pricing at $199/mo.
+Compare insurance support and compounded alternatives.

 How We Ranked

-We evaluated telemedicine providers offering Ozempic access based on prescription support, insurance navigation, compounded alternatives, and overall patient experience.
+We evaluated telemedicine providers offering Ozempic access based on NovoCare partnerships, insurance navigation, compounded alternatives, and overall patient experience.

 Quick Navigation